mgornik/statsd-csharp-client/README.md

 A simple c# client library for [statsd.net](https://github.com/lukevenediger/statsd.net/) and [statsd](https://github.com/etsy/statsd/).

+# This fork/branch

+This copy of the original project has added an ability to publish metrics with defined source.
+Standard statsd service does not support metric sources, but Librato service does.
+This version of the library is aimed at Librato users, to allow them to publish metric sources along with the other data.

 # Features
 * Log counts, timings, gauges, sets, calendargrams and raw metrics
 * Has an additional API that uses dynamics to create and submit stats